electronstudio/jaylib/README.md

 Build and install Raylib from the `raylib` directory.

+    cd jaylib/raylib-
+    mkdir build
+    cd build
+    cmake -DWITH_PIC=on -DCMAKE_BUILD_TYPE=Release ..
+    msbuild raylib.sln /target:raylib /property:Configuration=Release
+    copy raylib\Release\raylib.lib ..\..
+    cd ..\..

 Edit `src/com/raylib/RaylibConfig.java`.
 Change the paths to the correct directories on your system.
-(Yes, you would think JavaCPP could work this out for itself, or that relative paths could be used, but it seems not to work.)
+(Yes, you would think JavaCPP could work this out for itself, or that relative paths could be used, but it seems not to work on Windows.)

-Edit `build.sh` to set platform variables.

 Run:
-`./build.sh`
+`./build-windows.sh`

-This will build you a jaylib.jar uber-jar and natives jar and a docs jar.
+This will build you a jaylib.jar uber-jar and natives jar and run a test.